mmjulkowska/MVApp/README.md

 ![06_pca_02](https://user-images.githubusercontent.com/14832460/38466630-ff87d7a6-3b34-11e8-8cf2-3ca17b0a2ab9.png)

-You can additionally select whether you would like to scale the data (recomended if the values of individual Dependent Variables are differing in their scale), and run PCA on a specific subset of your data.
+You can additionally select whether you would like to scale the data (recommended if the values of individual Dependent Variables are differing in their scale), and run PCA on a specific subset of your data.
 After selecting all of the above you can click "Unleash the PCA monster".

 ![06_pca_03](https://user-images.githubusercontent.com/14832460/38466631-ffa9d9e6-3b34-11e8-870a-6796c7c05c45.png)

-You can view the selected dataset in the first tab calles "Selected dataset":
+You can view the selected dataset in the first tab called "Selected dataset":

 ![06_pca_04](https://user-images.githubusercontent.com/14832460/38466632-ffcc271c-3b34-11e8-80eb-c63ddbe68a5b.png)